luyadev/luya-headless-cms-api/README.md

 > The  module name is equal to the rest api prefix.
 When you register the module as `foobar` in the config the api would be `/foobar/menu?langId=x`.

 + Returns all contains indexed by its alias with all pages as a tree: `api/menu?langId=1`
++ Returns the placeholders with all blocks for a certain page: `api/page?id=8`